jrwarwick/snis-web-consoles/README.md

 ### Science
 #### SRS
 Science Short Range Scanner Controls
- - The Mouse Scroll Wheel or the RANGE slider control at the top of the screen controls the range (distance) of the short range scanner.
+ - Mouse Scroll Wheel or the RANGE slider control at the top of the screen controls the range (distance) of the short range scanner.
- - The Left and Right Arrow keys or the A and D keys control the direction the scanning beam is pointed.
+ - Left and Right Arrow keys or the A and D keys control the direction the scanning beam is pointed.
 The boundaries of the scanning beam is indicated by two flickering lines on the display.
- - The Up and Down Arrow keys or the W and S keys control the scanning beam width.
+ - Up and Down Arrow keys or the W and S keys control the scanning beam width.
 The wider the beam is the more volume it covers, but the less resolution it has.
 The narrower the beam is, the less volume it covers, but the more resolving power it has.
  Items in the scanner are displayed at a distance from the center which corresponds to the 3D distance.
 When the scanner has resolved an entity, you can click on it with the mouse, and it, and nearby resolved entities will "pop up" out of the display to give you an idea of how they are situated in 3D space.
 #### Details